Greetings, traveler!

 Conclusion

-This simple workaround can make our lives a bit easier.
+This does not mean manual bindings should never be used.
+In small presentation helpers the trade-off may be acceptable, and this simple workaround can make our lives a bit easier.